Grande tête mince: Description

-Auction
+Auctions

-Grande tête mince had an estimated value of $25–$35 million.
+In 2010, Grande tête mince had an estimated value of $25–$35 million.
 It was easily surpassed when an anonymous bidder paid $53,282,500 for the sculpture, one of the highest prices ever achieved.
 Just three months earlier Giacometti's L'Homme qui marche I had been auctioned by Sotheby's for $104.3 million, by far the highest sale price for a sculpture and at the time the most valuable work of art.
 Picasso's Nude, Green Leaves and Bust, sold as part of the same collection as Grande tête mince, broke that record to become the most expensive work of art ever to be sold at auction.

 For a time Grande tête mince was the property of the Pierre Matisse Gallery in New York, before being sold to Sidney and Frances Brody on 19 May 1955.
 Sidney Brody died in 1983 and Frances retained the work until her death in November 2009.
 Christie's won the rights to auction 27 of their works of art, selling them under the title "Property from the Collection of Mrs. Sidney F. Brody" on 4 May 2010.
 Included in the collection were several highly valuable works, including Giacometti's Le Chat and paintings and sculptures by renowned artists Picasso, Moore, Modigliani, Degas, Renoir, and Matisse.

+In 2025, Grande tête mince was put up for auction again, this time by the Soloviev Foundation (a nonprofit established by Sheldon Solow, who had owned the sculpture).
+The pre-sale estimate price of the sculpture was $70 million.
+At the request of the Soloviev Foundation, there was no minimum price guarantee, which was considered atypical for artwork sold at Sotheby's.
+Bidding opened at $59 million to no bids, and the piece went unsold.
+Experts stated that the original estimate was an "original sin" and stated that no person would reasonably buy the sculpture for such a significant markup so recently after it had last sold.
+Museums, art collectors, and art shows stated that the failure of Grande tête mince to sell was an indicator of weak economic conditions in the art market.